lightrush/framework-laptop-formula/README.md

 <details>
 <summary>Click to see more...</summary>

+- Silence spurious errors on 22.04 due to Python packaging.
 - Fix hibernate swap removal in certain cases.
 - Simplify hibernate by adding it as an option to the tldr script.
 - Install HiRes codecs (aptX, LDAC) for PulseAudio to use with Bluetooth devices.